What's in Your Freezer? Safe Handling Practices

 There are different spoilage bacteria and each reproduces at specific temperatures.
 Some can grow at the low temperatures in a refrigerator or freezer.
 Others grow well at room temperature and in the "Danger Zone" — temperatures between 40 and 140°F. Bacteria will grow anywhere they have access to nutrients and water.
 Under the correct conditions, spoilage bacteria reproduce rapidly.
 In some cases they can double their numbers in as little as 20 minutes.²

 Food constantly stored at 0°F will always be safe unless pathogenic bacteria are already present.
 Only the quality suffers with lengthy freezer storage.
-Freezing keeps food safe by slowing the movement of molecules, causing microbes to enter a dormant stage.
-Freezing preserves food for extended periods because it prevents the growth of microorganisms that cause both food spoilage and food borne illness.
-Freezing to 0°F inactivates any microbes — bacteria, yeasts and molds — present in food.
-Once thawed, however, these microbes can again become active, multiplying under the right conditions to levels that can lead to food borne illness.
+Freezing keeps it safe by slowing the movement of molecules, causing microbes to enter a dormant stage.
+Freezing preserves food for extended periods because it prevents the growth of microorganisms that cause both spoilage and food-borne illness.
+Freezing to 0°F inactivates any microbes – bacteria, yeasts and molds – present in food.
+Once thawed, however, these microbes can again become active, multiplying under the right conditions to levels that can lead to food-borne illness.
 As they will then grow at about the same rate as microorganisms on fresh food, you must handle thawed items as you would any perishable food.
-Thawing food products only to the extent that allows for separation into smaller quantities to be re-frozen is safe.
+Thawing products only to the extent that allows for separation into smaller quantities to be re-frozen is safe.
 Once the product reaches 40°F, however, bacteria will grow.
 Water lost in the thawing process will result in less moisture in the product, so it is important to re-freeze promptly to retain quality.
 Do not confuse the moisture in the product with any ice formed in freezing.

 Freshness and quality at the time of freezing affect the condition of frozen foods.
 If frozen at peak quality, foods taste better than foods frozen near the end of their useful life.
 So, freeze items you won't use quickly sooner rather than later.
 Store all foods at 0°F or lower to retain vitamin content, color, flavor and texture.